 (a) Instruction indicator: Uses instructional practices that reflect high expectations regarding content and quality of effort and work, engage all students, and are personalized to accommodate diverse learning styles, needs, interests, and levels of readiness.

 (b) Learning Environment indicator: Creates and maintains a safe and collaborative learning environment that values diversity and motivates students to take academic risks, challenge themselves, and claim ownership of their learning.

+(c) Student learning indicator: Consistently demonstrates expected impact on student learning based on multiple measures of student learning, growth, and achievement.
+For teachers who are responsible for direct instruction, these measures must include student progress on common assessments and, where available, statewide student growth measures.

-(c) Cultural Proficiency indicator: Actively creates and maintains an environment in which students' diverse backgrounds, identities, strengths, and challenges are respected.
+(d) Cultural Proficiency indicator: Actively creates and maintains an environment in which students' diverse backgrounds, identities, strengths, and challenges are respected.

-(d) Expectations indicator: Plans and implements lessons that set clear and high expectations and make knowledge accessible for all students.
+(e) Expectations indicator: Plans and implements lessons that set clear and high expectations and make knowledge accessible for all students.

 (3) Family and Community Engagement standard: Promotes the learning and growth of all students through effective partnerships with families, caregivers, community members, and organizations.

 (a) Engagement indicator: Welcomes and encourages every family to become active participants in the classroom and school community.